-Upon notification of award, the Executive Director of the Office of Grant and Research Development will review all Financial Conflict of Interest Disclosure documentation that was completed at the time of proposal submission to determine if an actual or potential conflict of interest may exist and could directly and significantly affect the design, conduct or reporting of the proposed project.
+Upon notification of award, the Vie Provost or designee will review all Financial Conflict of Interest Disclosure documentation that was completed at the time of proposal submission to determine if an actual or potential conflict of interest may exist and could directly and significantly affect the design, conduct or reporting of the proposed project.
 The investigator is free to submit updated information that could potentially affect the SFI determination if applicable.
 If an initial judgement is made that an actual or potential conflict of interest may exist, the Provost’s Office will be notified.

 4-4.
 Conflict of Interest Review Committee

-If the Executive Director determines an actual or potential conflict of interest exists, the case will be referred to the Conflict of Interest Review Committee.
+If the Vice Provost or designee determines an actual or potential conflict of interest exists, the case will be referred to the Conflict of Interest Review Committee.
 This three-member committee, of which one member serves as chair, will be appointed by the President with nominations submitted by the EWU Academic Senate for a two-year term.
-The Executive Director will serve as an additional non-voting member.
+The Vice Provost or designee will serve as an additional non-voting member.

 The committee will develop a Conflict Management Plan, which may include investigation and consultation with individuals that the committee consider necessary and appropriate.
 The plan will include measures that will reduce, eliminate or effectively manage the conflict of interest.
 The committee may discuss proposing alternative conditions which may be either more or less stringent or restrictive depending on the situation.
 The investigator may propose, or the committee may require, one or more of the following as part of the resolution plan: